 Glenda Ding is our Mandarin instructor.
 A native of Lanzhou, in northwest China, Ms. Ding was a college professor for 10 years and taught foreign languages at a global education organization in Beijing for eight years.
 She holds a BA in literature and a master’s in economics.

-Miguel teaches Orchestara at UPWS.
-He is experienced violinist and offers private lessons to students individually and in groups.
+Miguel teaches Orchestra at UPWS.
+He is an experienced violinist and offers private lessons to students individually and in groups.
 He has a B.A. in Music from Boston College and M.M. in Violin Performance from Roosevelt University.
 Miguel is a graduate of the Washington Waldorf School.

 Special Subjects Teacher